 2 inch combined water temperature and oil pressure gauge.

 A 15 inch studded Springall woodrim steering wheel with spokes in a ‘Y’ shaped configuration and a green / yellow Lotus badge horn push is fitted, and a chrome handled umbrella type handbrake located to the left of the steering wheel under the dash.
+A ‘concave top’ wooden gearknob is fitted with small enamel Lotus badge set in.
+This was the same as used on the Elan.
 A centre console is fitted specific to the Lotus.

 The painted panels inside the car are body coloured (white), and a rubber Dunlop ‘Hightone’ carpet, in three pieces (left centre and right) is fitted.
 The seats are re-worked standard versions with improved side supports.